 Discussion:

 The progress achieved in medical and surgical interventions has brought about a demographic shift characterized by an aging population with more comorbidities and compromised immune systems.
 This, coupled with an increasing rate of drug-resistant pathogens necessitating the use of broad-spectrum antibiotics, has created a ‘perfect storm’ paving the way for the emergence of less virulent but intrinsically antibiotic-resistant commensals like Enterococcus spp. to become significant pathogens in invasive diseases such as bacteremia.
-Despite the increasing relevance of enterococci as pathogens, the host systemic response to enterococcal bacteremia has never been unbiasedly described using a muti-omics approach.
+Despite the increasing relevance of Enterococci as pathogens, the host systemic response to Enterococcal bacteremia has never been unbiasedly described using a muti-omics approach.

 Outside of advancing our understanding, a comprehensive evaluation of the systemic response to EcB also serves a practical purpose.
 Patients with EcB may not present the classical signs and symptoms of infection, such as fever, elevated white blood cell count, and inflammation/pain.
 Instead, they often manifest vague symptoms such as generalized weakness, malaise, and weight loss, making diagnosis and assessment challenging.
 Molecular tests of host systemic response are infrequently used in the clinic to diagnose bacteremia or inform on therapy, and the data presented here can be used to assess the feasibility of leveraging the systemic host response to predict the presence of Enterococcal bacteremia, whether an infection is driven by E. faecalis or E. faecium, or whether a patient is responding well to the current treatment strategy.